 Camaro Espinoza arrived on the scene in 2013 with a series of self-published novellas released over the summer of that year.
 She proved to be something of a sleeper hit, attracting a small, but devoted body of fans.
-But it wasn’t until two years later that the larger industry took notice, and Mulholland Books, an imprint of Hachette Book Group with a writer’s gallery of luminaries including Lawrence Block and David Morrell, picked up Camaro for a series.
+It wasn’t until two years later that the larger industry took notice, and Mulholland Books, an imprint of Hachette Book Group with a writer’s gallery of luminaries including Lawrence Block and David Morrell, picked up Camaro for a novel series.

 A former combat medic, Camaro has a hazy past outside of her service in Afghanistan and Iraq.
 She was decorated with the Silver Star after a bloody attack in Afghanistan, during which she nearly died saving her fellow soldiers under heavy fire.
-But it wasn’t too much longer afterward that she left the army, a place where she seemed destined to spend the rest of her working years.
+But it wasn’t too much longer afterward that she left the army.
 The exact reason for her discharge is not yet clear.
 Rest assured, if the other parts of Camaro‘s life are any indicator, the motivation for mustering out is another, darker layer to a woman with many layers already.

 Camaro is not a traditional heroine, and that’s the way it ought to be.
 The action-thriller genre has long been dominated by giant, musclebound macho men with bulletproof pecs, who wander into town, squash the bad guys and get the girl.
 Readers deserve something fresher, and Camaro delivers.
 From the very beginning, Camaro has confounded expectations attached to female thriller leads, much to the delight of her fans.